Maury Yeston: Musical theatre career

 According to Show Music magazine, Yeston "has written some of the most formally structured music in recent musical theatre.
 But he also has the gift for creating ravishing melody – once you've heard 'Love Can't Happen' from Grand Hotel, or 'Unusual Way' from Nine, or 'Home' from Phantom, or any number of other Yeston songs, you'll be hooked."
+Broadway World praised "The genius of Yeston's songs – intricate yet emotional, cerebral yet romantic, clever yet unendingly melodic [and] his immense breadth of style – from the hilarious to the deeply moving."

 Family

-In 1995, Yeston married Julianne Waldhelm.
-He has three sons: Jake, Max, and Alex.
+Yeston is married to Julianne Waldhelm.